-Incentive plans are sponsored by Bank of America, and the Company is allocated stock-based compensation expenses for its employees.
-Refer to the December 31, 2023 Form 10-K of Bank of America.
+Incentive plans are sponsored by Bank of America.
+Refer to the December 31, 2024 Form 10-K of Bank of America.

 The Company participates in a number of equity compensation plans sponsored by Bank of America, with awards being granted predominantly from the Bank of America Corporation Equity Plan (BACEP).
 Under this plan, Bank of America grants stock-based awards, including restricted stock units (RSUs), to eligible employees.
-Grants in 2023 from the BACEP include RSUs that were authorized to settle predominantly in shares of common stock of Bank of America.
+Grants in 2024 from the BACEP include RSUs that were authorized to settle predominantly in shares of common stock of Bank of America.
 Certain RSUs will be settled in cash or contain settlement provisions that subject these awards to variable accounting whereby compensation expense is adjusted to fair value based on changes in the share price of Bank of America's common stock up to the settlement date.

-The RSUs granted in 2023 will predominantly vest over four years, in one-fourth increments on each of the first four anniversaries of the grant date, provided that the employee remains continuously employed with Bank of America during that time, and will be expensed ratably over the vesting period, net of estimated forfeitures, for non-retirement eligible employees based on the grant-date fair value of the shares.
-Certain of the awards granted in 2023 do not include retirement eligibility.
+The RSUs granted in 2024 predominantly vest over four years in one-fourth increments on each of the first four anniversaries of the grant date, provided that the employee remains continuously employed with Bank of America during that time, and will be expensed ratably over the vesting period, net of estimated forfeitures, for non-retirement eligible employees based on the grant-date fair value of the shares.
+Certain of the awards granted in 2024 do not include retirement eligibility.
 For all other RSUs granted to employees who are retirement eligible, they are deemed authorized as of the beginning of the year preceding the grant date when the incentive award plans are generally approved.
 As a result, the estimated value is expensed ratably over the year preceding the grant date.